How Many Calories Does Yoga Burn

 Keep in mind that you should not rely on yoga alone to win the bulge's battle.
 Additional factors, such as diet, caloric intake, and other exercise forms, will also influence your weight loss.
 A routine practice can be a useful contributor in aiding weight loss.
 Although there are other activities you can do that burn more calories than yoga, yoga can supplement your efforts to shed the pounds and, more importantly, keep them from returning.

-If you're looking for more Yoga insights and tips check out the Yoga Society Website.
+If you're looking for more Yoga insights and tips check out the Yoga Society Blog.

 Can Yoga Promote Weight Loss?